intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/objectives.md

  * `log_prob_as_input` Boolean.
 Whether to accept log-probabilities or probabilities as input.
 Default is false and inputs should be probabilities.
  * `zero_based_label` Boolean.
 Whether target labels start from 0.
 Default is true.
 If false, labels start from 1.
  * `weights` Tensor.
 Weights of each class if you have an unbalanced training set.
-Default is null.
+Default is None.
  * `size_average` Boolean.
 Whether losses are averaged over observations for each mini-batch.
-Default is true.
-If false, the losses are instead summed for each mini-batch.
+Default is True.
+If False, the losses are instead summed for each mini-batch.
  * `padding_value` Integer.
 If the target is set to this value, the training process will skip this sample.
 In other words, the forward process will return zero output and the backward process will also return zero gradInput.
 Default is -1.

 ### KullbackLeiblerDivergence